Hermann Ebbinghaus

-Hermann Ebbinghaus (24 January 185026 February 1909) was a German psychologist who pioneered the experimental study of memory, and is known for his discovery of the forgetting curve and the spacing effect.
-He was also the first person to describe the learning curve.
+Hermann Ebbinghaus (24 January 1850 – 26 February 1909) was a German psychologist who pioneered the experimental study of memory.
+Ebbinghaus discovered the forgetting curve and the spacing effect.
+He was the first person to describe the learning curve.
 He was the father of the neo-Kantian philosopher Julius Ebbinghaus.

 Early life

 Ebbinghaus was born in Barmen, in the Rhine Province of the Kingdom of Prussia, as the son of a wealthy merchant, Carl Ebbinghaus.
 Little is known about his infancy except that he was brought up in the Lutheran faith and was a pupil at the town Gymnasium.
 At the age of 17 (1867), he began attending the University of Bonn, where he had planned to study history and philology.
 However, during his time there he developed an interest in philosophy.
 In 1870, his studies were interrupted when he served with the Prussian Army in the Franco-Prussian War.
 Following this short stint in the military, Ebbinghaus finished his dissertation on Eduard von Hartmann's Philosophie des Unbewussten (philosophy of the unconscious) and received his doctorate on 16 August 1873, when he was 23 years old.
 During the next three years, he spent time at Halle and Berlin.